 Chiriqui province where Boquete is located is known worldwide for some of the best rafting and kayaking anywhere- including sea kayaking.
 For rafting we recommend Boquete Outdoor Adventures with perfect safety records and attentive, fun oriented staff.
 They also specialize in kayaking and adventure trips on land and sea for everyone from families to extreme adventurists.
 See their info on the sidebar under Tour Operators.

 Boquete is the ideal place for horseback riding- in short ride from the valley you find yourself on the mountain enjoying panoramic views.
 Boquete Safari Tours has a great horseback trip-where you'll see views of the Pacific Ocean, Boquete and the volcano.

 To rent a horse without a guide call Eduardo Cano.

 Spas and Alternative Health Services

-The Haven Spa offers health spa vacations in a luxury mountain retreat.
-In addition to being the perfect place to relax and renew, they are well known for helping many with chronic illnesses.
+The Haven Spa offers health spa vacations in a beautiful mountain retreat.
+In addition to being the perfect place to relax and renew, it is the top alternative health destination in Panama.

 Zipline Canopy Tour: Boquete Tree Trek